rjvitorino/rjvitorino.github.io/_tabs/work.md

 Working with groups like [AIOTI](https://aioti.eu/), [BDVA](https://www.bdva.eu/), [ETSI](https://www.etsi.org/), and [FIWARE](https://www.fiware.org/), I have pushed for technology that improves our quality of life, since I believe in tech that serves a purpose and enhances urban living.

+More details are available on my [LinkedIn](https://www.linkedin.com/in/rjvitorino/), feel free to connect!

 ---

 ### [Ubiwhere](https://ubiwhere.com/)